With cheap money available, Japan Inc. seen to follow Suntory's M&A path

+* Says it will pay 3 yuan per 10 shares to shareholders and use additional paid-in capital to distribute 5 new shares for every 10 shares, as FY 2016 dividend payment

-TOKYO More Japanese companies are expected to follow Suntory Beverage & Food Ltd (2587.T) in acquiring overseas companies to gain a foothold in faster-growing markets even as global economic uncertainty and a weaker yen temper deal-making.
+TOKYO, March 27 More Japanese companies are expected to follow Suntory Beverage & Food Ltd in acquiring overseas companies to gain a foothold in faster-growing markets even as global economic uncertainty and a weaker yen temper deal-making.

 Japan's slow domestic growth and cash-heavy balance sheets, together with declining birth rates and an ageing society, have encouraged outbound acquisitions by companies in a broad range of sectors from consumer and retail to finance and electronics.